thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/loadScreen.png)

 There have been several walkthroughs on installing Arch on VMs, like [this one](https://www.howtoforge.com/tutorial/install-arch-linux-on-virtualbox/) for example.
-However, I noticed there have been some changes that call for a few updates, so I thought I'd post a proceedure that included them.
+However, I noticed there have been some changes that call for a few updates, so I thought I'd post a procedure that included them.
 As of the date of this post, this guide will produce a working system from the ground up.
 I also added some tweaks to get the most out of the VM, creating and adding users, and installing a desktop environment.

 Head over to the [Arch Linux download page](https://www.archlinux.org/download/) and either torrent yourself an ISO or download one from one of the mirrors.

 ## The VirtualBox Part

 VirtualBox can be downloaded [here](https://www.virtualbox.org/wiki/Downloads).
 For Windows/Mac people, select the installer from the list.
-When on Linux I prefer to go with my distro-specific packge manager.
+When on Linux I prefer to go with my distro-specific package manager.

 ### Setting up a virtual machine